Peter King on decision to leave MMQB; draft notes

 Factoid That May Interest Only Me

-Starting with Week 6 in his rookie year, 2003, Jason Witten played every Dallas Cowboys game till he retired last week.
+Starting with Week 6 in his rookie year, 2003, Jason Witten played every Dallas Cowboys game until he retired last week.
 That’s 243 straight games.

 Hall of Famers Mike Ditka and Kellen Winslow, two of the toughest tight ends to play the game, played a total of 21 seasons.